valle3011/SFX-Helper-for-Krita/README.md

 exclamations like `ow`, `eh` or `grr` match only as the whole word, so they don't fire inside `pow`, `the` or `grab`.

+**Guess for unknown SFX (new).** If a word matches no rule at all, the docker falls back to a **sound-pattern heuristic** and still proposes a fitting group (e.g. invented words: `DKKBAM` → Boom, `fwooosh` → Whoosh, `iiiieee` → Scream, `zzzz` → Sleep).
+The header then reads *"Best guess for this word"*.

+**Learns from you (new).** Whenever you insert an SFX, the docker remembers which font you picked for that word.
+Next time you type the same word, that font is offered first under *"Used before"*.
+This is stored in Krita's settings and survives restarts (at most 8 fonts per word).

 > These rules reference the **Blambot comic SFX fonts** (BadaBoom, Blambot
 > FXPro, Astounder, Brushzerker, …).
 For Krita to actually render them, the
 > fonts must be **installed in your system**.
 If one isn't installed, the